wjtian-wonderful/DualBench/README.md

 # DualBench test set 📎

-the video-to-soundtrack test list can be found in video-to-soundtrack.jsonl.
+the video-to-soundtrack test list can be found in **video-to-soundtrack.jsonl**.

 (The original v2c-animation data and the separation model can be found at [v2c-animation](https://github.com/chenqi008/V2C) and [Mel-Band-Roformer-Vocal-Model](https://github.com/KimberleyJensen/Mel-Band-Roformer-Vocal-Model))

 &#8203;